 And perhaps more importantly, the external plot was almost insultingly simple: "Mutant-creating bad guys want to get back a mutant they created who escaped."
 Everything beyond that was developed through character, whether it was Logan's reluctant willingness to indulge Xavier's fantasy of Mutopia or Xavier's want of some creature comforts that ended up placing the Munsons in grave danger.
 What drove Logan, through all its tragedy, angst, and eventual redemption, was not a railroaded plot about stopping the end of the world but rather the characters.

 And he died with his heart in his hand.

 Logan wasn't a perfect movie.
-It had pacing issues in the third reel, especially when Logan kept passing out to advance through the various plot points.
+It had pacing issues in the third reel, especially when Logan kept passing out as the characters advanced through the various plot points.
 The serum that made him Wolverine-y was kind of an awkward "Ha I'm badass again!
 Nope, just kidding!" plot point, and the grunting, limping, how-pathetic-am-I? portrayal was at times overdone.
-The "Chekhov's Gun" of the adamantium bullet being what would kill X-24 was stone-cold obvious about 90 minutes and change before it happened.
-The use of Shane was an excellent parable, and a fantastic choice for meta-media, but arguably was also a little heavy handed.
+The "Chekhov's Gun" of the adamantium bullet being what would kill X-24 was stone-cold-obvious about 90 minutes and change before it happened.
+The use of Shane was an excellent parable, and a fantastic choice for meta-media, but arguably was also a little heavy-handed.
 A whole other article could be written about Logan and the "white savior" trope, and it never even gets particularly close to passing the Bechdel test.
-Overall though, Logan was an intensely character driven ride about the human condition that blew audiences away and brought the X-men arc that Patrick Stewart and Hugh Jackman began 17 years ago to a bittersweet and nostalgic, but satisfyingly crunchy end.
+Overall though, Logan was an intensely character-driven ride about the human condition that blew audiences away and brought the X-men arc that Patrick Stewart and Hugh Jackman began 17 years ago to a bittersweet and nostalgic, but satisfyingly crunchy end.